-- “‘To Lead in the Regeneration of the World’: American Identity and Imperialism in the Gilded Age,” Smart Towns lecture series, Rochester Hills, Michigan, June 2017.
+- “‘To Lead in the Regeneration of the World’: American Identity and Imperialism in the Gilded Age,” Smart Towns lecture series, Rochester College, June 2017.

-- “Founding Ideals and Political Realities: Presidential Elections, Parties, and Popularity in the Early American Republic,” Presidential Lecture Series, Rochester Hills Museum, Rochester Hills, Michigan, September 2016.
+- “Founding Ideals and Political Realities: Presidential Elections, Parties, and Popularity in the Early American Republic,” Presidential Lecture Series, Rochester Hills Museum, September 2016.